j2store/userguide/example_to_create_a_downloadable_product.md

 ##### Step 3: Point J2Store to use the files in this folder.

-Go to Joomla admin -> j2store -> options -> Basic settings
+Go to Joomla admin -> j2store Dashboard -> Set up -> Configuration -> Basic settings

 In File attachment path field, enter the name of the folder that contains your files.
 In our example, it is: **myfiles**.